Explore your passion for sustainability with a degree from Michigan Tech.

 What Will I Learn?

 Choose from three majors and twelve different focus areas.
+Looking for more?
+See our full list of sustainability degrees, minors, and certificates.

 Physical and biological science.
 Social, political, and technological aspects of the environment.